MuseMind-AI/docs.musemind.net/docs/en/user-guide/best-practices.md

 Example:

      User: What is ChatGPT?
-     Abacus AI: ChatGPT is a natural language processing (NLP) model developed by OpenAI.
+     MuseMind AI: ChatGPT is a natural language processing (NLP) model developed by OpenAI.
 It is based on the architecture...
      User: Help me understand more about the natural language processing model.

-## 8. Pre-provide information to Abacus AI
+## 8. Pre-provide information to MuseMind AI

-Providing information beforehand to Abacus AI helps shape the AI's response.
+Providing information beforehand to MuseMind AI helps shape the AI's response.
 When AI has specific information, it can provide you with the most appropriate answer.

  Example: